Written by Dion Jay Tality

 An on-premises contact center has its operations on-site.
 You build your own in-house team for customer service, sales, or tech support.

-In this setup, you purchase the hardware and software required for the operation.
+You purchase the hardware and software required for the operation in this setup.
 You also tap into a provider for your telecom network.
 Then, you build the contact center infrastructure.

 Cloud-based Contact Center